 Looking down the road toward that next home purchase, one of the key questions is how much VA loan entitlement you have remaining, if at all, since some will be tied up in that foreclosed property.
 The answer will help shape the course of your homebuying journey.

-As we’ve written about many times here, veterans who are eligible for a VA loan have what’s called entitlement, which is basically a financial promise from the VA to repay a portion of your loan if you default.
+As we’ve written about many times here, veterans who are eligible for a VA mortgage have what’s called entitlement, which is basically a financial promise from the VA to repay a portion of your loan if you default.
 In most parts of the country, the VA will repay up to $104,250.
 Since the agency pledges to repay up to a quarter of the loan amount, the most veterans can borrow without putting down money is generally $417,000 (that’s $104,250 x 4).

 So, what happens to your VA entitlement after you foreclose on a VA loan?
 When you purchase a home, some or all of that entitlement is used depending on the loan amount.
 If you lose your home to foreclosure, that VA loan entitlement remains with that property, at least until the loan is repaid in full.
 And that’s not a likely outcome in a foreclosure.
 So, in essence, a chunk of your entitlement may be lost and gone forever in the event of default.

 That, thankfully, isn’t the end of the story.

 Depending on your previous loan amount and where in the country you’re buying, you may have enough VA loan entitlement left over to qualify for another loan.
 You’ll want to get a look at your Certificate of Eligibility to see how much you have left, if any.
 Prospective buyers can do this themselves or ask a lender for help.
 Obviously, there’s also the standard credit, income and related requirements that borrowers will have to meet.